Skip to content

 • patched locations relative to unpacked sources

-• see Patches for more information on patches
+• for more information on patches, see separate page on patch files

 • see Checksums for more information on checksums